 We advise you to read a copy of the ‘How to rent’ guide provided by the government.

 Once you’ve been given a date to move in, you can then go about setting up your monthly rental payments along with your bills and utilities.
 Many properties will already have prior arrangements with gas, electric and water suppliers, so do ask your landlord or letting agent for any details that can make the process of getting set up easier.

 Council tax will also need to be paid – and your landlord or letting agent should be able to supply details of how much and when money is taken from your account.
 It is also good to take a meter reading straight away so that you’re only paying for the services you’ve used.
 If you’re looking to install broadband or a phone line, consult with your landlord or letting agent first and get express permission before making any changes to the property.

 Please note that if you do make changes to the property or invite any pets into the home without express permission from either the agent or the landlord, you are contravening your assured shorthand tenancy agreement and will be served notice immediately.

 A tenant’s responsibilities

 Once you’re settled in, get acquainted with how the boiler and other major appliances work.
 Make a note of where the fuse box, stop cock and meters are located.
 If you’re unsure, get in touch with your landlord or letting agent who will be able to direct you.
 Do keep the property tidy which will include the garden both front and back.
-If anything breaks or goes wrong, get in touch with your landlord or agent right away, failing this, or the problem gets worse, Robert Alan Homes or its client reserve the right to charge the tenant or tenants.
+If anything breaks or goes wrong, get in touch with your landlord or agent right away.

 Leaving or extending your tenancy